getaroom/chef-couchbase/README.md

 * Many of the heavyweight resources/providers need to be moved to LWRPs.
 * The spec tests are currently broken.

+If you have time to work on these things or to improve the cookbook in other ways, please submit a pull request.

 License and Author
 ==================